Glossary

 Matched betting

-- Matched feedA matched feed delivers bookmaker back prices already paired against exchange lay prices, rated, so a product skips building its own matcher.
+- Matched feedA matched feed delivers bookmaker back prices already paired against exchange lay prices, so a product skips building its own matcher.

 - OddsmatcherAn oddsmatcher pairs bookmaker back prices with exchange lay prices and rates them, so a matched bettor can find the lowest-risk qualifying bets.